1. Home>

 • A hybrid of a defined benefit and defined contribution: This is when an employee can predict a certain amount of income, as in a defined benefit scheme.
 The remainder will be subject to defined contribution rules.

-Now that we’ve covered occupational pensions, let’s look ahead to a new scheme employers have coming their way in 2024 ꟷ auto-enrolment.
+Now that we’ve covered occupational pensions, let’s look ahead to a new scheme employers have coming their way in 2025 - Auto-Enrolment.

 A new Central Processing Authority will be set up to administer the auto-enrolment scheme which will see contributions come from the employer, employee, and government.
 Those who will be will be automatically enrolled are employees who are: